 A high-quality, functional website is a must-have in virtually every business in the world.
 Your website might help your business in multiple ways.
 It might help you build credibility, advertise your business, attract new leads and bring in more sales in the long run.
 For a small business, a website is even more important.

 It should attract customers and help in the growth of your business.
-Of course, your website should be informative and it shouldn’t over-burden the visitor with information.
+Of course, your website should be informative and it shouldn’t overburden the visitor with information.
 Additionally, it has to be appealing visually.
 However, visual aspects should not be the determinant factors in the process of web design.
 If your website consists of the best elements and features visual aspects should be the least of your worries.
 Would you like to make sure your small business is benefiting as much as possible from its web presence?
 Then make sure that it adheres to the components of the website checklist explained below.

 1. Excellent Home Page Content

 Your homepage is your best shot to grab someone’s attention.
 An excellent homepage gives visitors a bit of information about what your business is about.
-It’s the place where site visitors get information about who you are, what you really do and how you can assist them with solving their problems.
+It’s the place where site visitors get information about who you are, what you really do and how you can assist them in solving their problems.

 If those visitors are interested in your product, they are likely to proceed to other pages and possibly get in touch with you or purchase your product.
 If they are not interested, they’re likely to close your page and move on to another site to browse.

-In order for your home page to have the maximum effect possible, the following guidelines are likely to help:
+For your home page to have the maximum effect possible, the following guidelines are likely to help:

 - Create content that interests your customers and potential customers.
 Try to solve their problems and difficulties.
 Demonstrate to them how you can offer them some assistance to get solve their challenges.